Stress-linked pairs of vertices and the generic stress matroid: Preliminaries

+The goal of this section is to set some notation and recall relevant background from matroid theory and combinatorial rigidity theory. \cref{subsection:algmatroids} introduces algebraic matroids -- in our setting, matroids defined by coordinate projections of irreducible varieties.
+In \cref{subsection:rigiditymatroid}, we give the basic definitions of rigidity theory from an algebraic geometric point of view.

-To avoid some trivialities, we always implicitly assume that the graphs considered in this paper have a nonempty set of edges.
-Given a graph $G$, we use $V(G)$ and $E(G)$ to denote the vertex set and the edge set of $G$, respectively.
-We assume familiarity with the basic notions of matroid theory; the standard reference is \cite{oxley_2011}.
-Given a matroid $\mathcal{M}$, we use $\mathcal{M}^*$ to denote the dual matroid of $\mathcal{M}$.
+To avoid some trivialities, we will implicitly assume that every graph considered throughout the paper has a nonempty set of edges.
+Given a graph $G$, we use $V(G)$ and $E(G)$ to denote the vertex set and edge set of $G$, respectively.
+Throughout the paper, $d$ will denote a fixed positive integer.

+We assume familiarity with the basic notions of matroid theory; the standard reference is~\cite{oxley_2011}.
+Given a matroid $\mathcal{M}$, we use $\mathcal{M}^*$ to denote its dual matroid.
 Suppose that $\mathcal{M}$ has ground set $E$ and rank function $r$.
 A bipartition $(E_1,E_2)$ of $E$ is a \emph{separation} of $\mathcal{M}$ if $r(E) = r(E_1) + r(E_2)$.
-A matroid is \emph{connected} if it has no nontrivial separations, or equivalently, if for every pair of elements of $E$ there is a circuit of $\mathcal{M}$ containing them.
+A matroid is \emph{connected} if it has no nontrivial separations, or equivalently, if for every pair of elements of $E$, there is a circuit of $\mathcal{M}$ containing them.
 Every matroid can be uniquely written as the direct sum of connected matroids, which are called the \emph{connected components} of the matroid.
-For two matroids $\mathcal{N},\mathcal{M}$ we write $\mathcal{N} \preceq \mathcal{M}$ to mean that every independent set in $\mathcal{N}$ is also independent in $\mathcal{M}$.
+Given two matroids $\mathcal{N},\mathcal{M}$ on the same ground set, we write $\mathcal{N} \preceq \mathcal{M}$ to mean that every independent set in $\mathcal{N}$ is also independent in $\mathcal{M}$.